jweinst1/HammerHeadJS/README.md

 The instruction set in HammerHead are organized as 3 byte length, 24 bit instructions, which are read encoded as alphabet letters.
 In terms of format, `[A-Za-z][A-Za-z][A-Za-z]` would be the proper regular expression to match any instruction.
 The first byte, or letter, is treated as the most important sign, while the second is sorted under the first, and the third under the second.

 For example, the code `aaa` is the very first code in all of hammerheads instruction set, which corresponds to incrementing the pointer of the machine by 1 cell.
 The code `aab`, is very closely related, as it increments the pointer by 2.
 Yet when we get to the code `aar`, the function of the code is then to decrement the pointer by 1.

+In total, there are about `140,000` possible instructions, with `aaa` being the first, and `ZZZ` being the very last instruction.

+###Purpose

+HammerHead is designed to facilitate more robust features than other virtual machines, more than just conditionals, branching, and jumps.
+The purpose of this is to take more work off a compiler, and offer many different options for languages created to run on HammerHead.